ventocis/gettingStartedAsAnSWE/README.md

     -   Your code should be self documenting.
 You can make it self documenting by using good variable & function names
     -   [Write comments only when they are useful](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/)

-*   I found [Clean Code by Robert Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) to give a helpful guide on how to write clean code
+*   I found [Clean Code by Robert Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) helpful as a guide on how to write clean code, but it requires an understanding of Java

 **Other Notes:** The Stack Overflow Developer Survey is a great reference to determine what languages you want to learn, what you can expect for compensation, and many other items.